Unusual Traction Engines

 Found on the Net.

-This enigmatic machine is believed to be a McLaren traction engine; on the original image the name McLaren can be read on the oval badge at the front of the boiler.
-On the front of the very odd smoke box, a rectangular nameplate reads: "NEC PLUS ULTRA", which is Latin for “nothing further beyond”; if this was a McLaren motto the Museum Staff have been unable to confirm it.
+This enigmatic machine is a 125HP P2-class McLaren traction engine; on the original image the name McLaren can be read on the oval badge at the front of the boiler.
+On the front of the very odd smoke box, a rectangular nameplate reads: "NEC PLUS ULTRA", which is Latin for “nothing further beyond”; if this was a boastful McLaren motto the Museum Staff have been unable to confirm it.

-This is a very strange design; one possibility that occurs is that this was a compound engine, and McLaren were attempting to increase efficiency by reheating in the smokebox the steam passing from the HP to the LP cylinder.
+This is a very strange design; one possibility that occurred to me was that this was a compound engine, and McLaren were attempting to increase efficiency by reheating in the smokebox the steam passing from the HP to the LP cylinder; as you will see, this ingenious idea was actually quite wrong...

 Back to Home PageBack to The Museum EntranceTop of this page